 This is a practicum in the application of programming and systems-development concepts, resulting in a comprehensive systems-development project.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: , ,ONE from CIS 255, CIS 256, CIS 257, or CIS 301, and CIS 455 or CIS 455W, or consent of department chair.
+Prerequisite: CIS 301 or CSCI 157, AND CIS 455 or CIS 455W or CSCI 432, or consent of department chair.

 Offered: Fall, Spring.